 Malaysian Applied Biology (MAB) Journal is a Scopus indexed journal committed to safeguard the highest standards of publication ethics.
 The parties who are involved in the act of publishing (authors, reviewers, editors and publisher) have to follow the standards of publication ethics.
 MAB Journal publication ethics and malpractice statement is based on the Code of Conduct and Best Practice Guidelines for Journal Editors of the Committee on Publication Ethics – COPE (http://publicationethics.org/).

-All manuscripts are initially evaluated by one of the Editors.
+All manuscripts are initially evaluated by the journal admin for plagiarism and formatting.
+Manuscripts with more than 25% similarity and not complying with the instructions can be returned or rejected.
+Manuscripts with less than 25% similarity (check using Turnitin) and complying with the instructions to authors will be sent out to one of the Editors for more evaluations.
 Manuscripts rejected at this stage lack sufficient originality, contain major scientific problems, contain errors in the grammar or English language, or fall outside the journal's aims and scope.
 Those that meet the minimum criteria are typically forwarded for assessment to at least two professional reviewers.
-Rejection of manuscripts at this stage usually be notified within two weeks of receipt.
+Rejection of manuscripts at this stage usually is notified within two weeks of receipt.

 Type of peer review